HNK Solicitors HNK Solicitors

 What are your rights in custody?

-Whilst you are in police custody, the custody officer must explain your rights.
+Any time you are under the custody of the police, the custody officer must explain your rights.
 These include your right to:

 Our post on what should happen during a police interview also outlines your rights during questioning.